-Introduce a Transition Coordinator who is trained in augmentative and alternative communication and will help explain people's options, entitlements and rights, focusing on what is possible, not just available e.g. bespoke packages of care and support Amend the Care Act 2014 to introduce a statutory age to start transition planning (aged 14 years) and ensure that there is a named social worker to lead the assessment and planning process and co-ordinate with other agencies
+Introduce a Transition Coordinator who is trained in augmentative and alternative communication and will help explain people's options, entitlements and rights, focusing on what is possible, not just available e.g. bespoke packages of care and support

+Amend the Care Act 2014 to introduce a statutory age for transition planning

 Under the Care Act 2014, local authorities are required to carry out an assessment of young people's support needs and prepare plans to meet needs if these are likely to extend beyond their 18th birthday.
-Planning should start when there is "significant benefit" to the child to do so, which families and professionals agree would be age 14.
-The Law Commission have recently consulted on a proposal to change the law to introduce a statutory age for transition planning.
-Investing in transition planning from the age of 14 will improve outcomes and reduce crisis situations.
+Planning should start when there is "significant benefit" to the child to do so.
+The Law Commission are currently consulting on a proposal to change the law to introduce a statutory age for transition planning.